 - Stigma of condition & treatment

-“What if someone finds out I’m going to therapy?”
+“What if someone finds out I have a mental health concern?”

 - Access to appropriate care